Leaflet:information for the user

 Benzyl alcohol may cause allergic reactions.

-Benzyl alcohol has been associated with a risk of severe adverse effects, including respiratory problems ("breathing difficulty") in children.
+Benzyl alcohol has been associated with the risk of serious adverse effects, including respiratory problems ("gasping syndrome") in children.

-Do not administer this medication to your newborn (up to 4 weeks of age) unless your doctor recommends it.
+Do not administer this medication to your newborn (up to 4 weeks of age) unless your doctor has recommended it.

-This medication should not be used for more than one week in children under 3 years of age, unless your doctor or pharmacist advises it.
+This medication should not be used for more than one week in children under 3 years of age unless indicated by your doctor or pharmacist.

-This medication will be administered to you by a doctor or other healthcare professional through an intramuscular bolus injection or through infusion (by perfusion within a vein)
+This medication will be administered by a doctor or other healthcare professional via intramuscular injection or by infusion (into a vein)

 Adults